 Deferred outflows of resources increased due to increases in the deferred outflow related to pension and OPEB.
-Deferred inflows of resources in governmental activities increased due to increases in deferred inflows related to taxes.
-This increase was partially offset by the decrease in deferred inflows related to pension and OPEB.
+Deferred inflows of resources increased due to increases in deferred inflows related to taxes.
+This increase was partially offset by the decrease in deferred inflow related to pension and OPEB.